douglasmarques/showcase-android/README.md

 - Create UI tests using espresso.
 - Integrate lint and code style tools to improve the code quality and style.
-- Integrate some CI tool like Circle CI to automatically run Unit tests and code quality steps every time the code is pushed to the repository.